mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 1. **Common (Basic) Field Types** – These are standard Joomla fields such as text, list, radio, editor, color, category, etc.
 2. **Advanced (Custom) Field Types** – These are specialized or dynamic fields that interact with other component data.
 These are covered in later tutorials after admin and site views are introduced.

-> **Tip:** Before creating custom fields, it’s important to understand how fields and views are connected within JCB.
+> **Tip:** Before creating custom fields, it's important to understand how fields and views are connected within JCB.

 ---